Gage Gubrud, other injured Eastern Washington players played important roles in run to national title game

 When EWU (12-2) faces powerhouse North Dakota State (14-0) on Saturday in the national title game, Gubrud, who suffered a season-ending toe injury on Sept.
 29 at Montana State, will continue to aid budding sophomore quarterback Eric Barriere as he attempts to the win program’s second FCS title.

 Watching EWU make its run to the national title and helping coach the dynamic Barriere has provided a silver lining for Gubrud, whose college career ended just 16 yards shy of 10,000 passing yards in his two-and-half seasons as a starter.

-Gubrud’s ailment received the most attention – and temporary panic from EWU fans before Barriere filled in nicely in relief – on a team plagued by a rash of season-ending injuries.
+Gubrud’s ailment garnered the most attention – and temporary panic from EWU purists before Barriere filled in nicely in relief – on a team plagued by a rash of season-ending injuries.

-Gubrud and fellow senior captain Mitch Fettig, a three-year starter at safety, were student-athlete faces of the program going into the season, both representing EWU at Big Sky Conference Media Day.
+Gubrud and fellow senior captain Mitch Fettig, a three-starter at safety, were student-athlete faces of the program going into the season, both representing EWU at Big Sky Conference Media Day.

-Fettig’s college career ended in the regular-season finale at Portland State when he ruptured his Achilles tendon while trying to shed a block in the first half.
+Fettig’s college career ended in a regular-season finale at Portland State when he ruptured his Achilles tendon while trying to shed a block in the first half.